deeheber/hapi-server/README.md

 ### Directions to use
 1. Download or clone the repo
 2. Install [mongoDB](https://www.mongodb.com/)
-3. In a terminal window type `npm install`
+3. In a terminal window type `npm install` to install dependencies
 4. `npm start` will start the server
 5. Start your local mongoDB
-6. Navigate to `http://localhost:3000/documentation` in a web browser or use an application like [Postman](https://www.getpostman.com/) to make calls to the server.
+6. Navigate to `http://localhost:3000/documentation` in a web browser or use an application like [Postman](https://www.getpostman.com/) to make calls to the server